Tada-Project/tada/docs/getting-started.md

 support most primary types.
 You can even write your own customized data generation function for more specific constraints the function might expect.
-You can also fine-tune your experiment through the aforementioned CLI arguments from starting size of the experiment `startsize` to `position` that determines which parameter(s) to double within your function.
-You can also make use of our `backfill` and `indicator` checks to accelerate your experiment process.
+You can also fine-tune your experiment through the aforementioned CLI arguments from starting size of the experiment `--startsize` to `--position` that determines which parameter(s) to double within your function.
+You can also make use of our `--backfill` and `--indicator` checks to accelerate your experiment process.
 Please be sure to check out [Using Tada](https://tada-predict.netlify.app/using-tada/) to find out more details about these features.